HazyResearch/ThunderKittens/README.md

 ## Learn more and get involved!

-Learn more about ThunderKittens and how GPUs work by checking out our blogs:
+Learn more about ThunderKittens and how GPUs work by checking out our blog posts:

 * [GPUs Go Brrr, May 2024](https://hazyresearch.stanford.edu/blog/2024-05-12-tk)
 * [Easier, Better, Faster, Cuter, Oct.
 2024](https://hazyresearch.stanford.edu/blog/2024-10-29-tk2)